getodk/docs/src/collect-adb.rst

 Identifying the Collect directory on your device
 -------------------------------------------------

-The ODK Collect directory on your device is:
+The ODK Collect directory location on your device depends on the which version of Collect you have:

-* :file:`/sdcard/odk` if you are running an ODK Collect version less than v1.26.0 or have a file migration banner on the main screen
-* :file:`/sdcard/Android/data/org.odk.collect.android/files` if you have ODK Collect version v1.26.0+ and don't have a file migration banner on the main screen
+- <= v1.26.0: :file:`/sdcard/odk`.
+Was available to other applications to integrate, but as of August 2020, Google no longer allows globally accessible storage.
+- >= v1.26.0: :file:`/sdcard/Android/data/org.odk.collect.android/files`.
+Only accessible by Collect.
-* If you have Collect 2021.2 or later then each :ref:`Project <collect-projects>` will have its own directory which can be found in :file:`/sdcard/Android/data/org.odk.collect.android/files/projects`.
-The Project directories will contain a blank file with the same name as the Project itself so you can identify it.
+- >= 2021.2: :file:`/sdcard/Android/data/org.odk.collect.android/files/projects`.
+Only accessible by Collect.
+The :ref:`Project <collect-projects>` directories will contain a blank file with the same name as the Project itself.

-Prior to ODK Collect v1.26.0, all Collect files were stored in the :file:`/sdcard/odk` directory.
-This directory was available to other applications to integrate with which can be very useful but can pose privacy risks.
-Starting August 2020, Google will no longer allow Android applications to read or write files directly to this folder.
-Instead, each application will only be able to write files to a special directory that only it has access to.
-You can read more about this change `on the forum <https://forum.getodk.org/t/odk-collect-v1-26-storage-migration/25268>`_.